 Epic Tech Media have captured our butterflies in all their majestic glory in slow-motion.
 We hope that you enjoy the film!

 Have fun spotting our resident iguanas!
-Prudence & Benny are green iguanas, originating from South America.
-Prudence was donated to the Butterfly Farm about 8 years ago, and Benny was donated in 2020.
+Prudence & Bennie are green iguanas, originating from South America.
+Prudence was donated to the Butterfly Farm about 8 years ago, and Bennie was donated in 2020.
 They like to hide up in the trees and bask in the warmth on top of the heaters where they like to keep a watchful eye on the goings on below!
 Be cautious of droppings if you are walking underneath them!
 They are magnificent creatures and excellent swimmers and love to fed on leaves, flowers and fruit.

 Our Other Displays